The easiest yet prettiest spring dessert you will ever make!

 Crimp edges of smaller pastries like hand pies with a fork.
 Larger pastries can be crimped with your fingertips.

 Serve soon after baking!
 Puff Pastry is best when fresh, so ideally bake close to serving.
 Only few recipes are great to make ahead.
 Puff Pastry is best when baked and served the same day.

 To unroll the dough, remove dough from package and gently separate the dough and parchment paper from the roll, so that the dough on paper begins to lay flat.
 Be careful not to separate the dough from the parchment paper.
 There may be some sticking, but the dough and paper should easily pull away from the roll.

 Once the dough is lying flat on the baking tray, cut off or tuck any excess paper under, so it does not hang over the edge.

 1. Preheat oven to 375°F. Unroll refrigerated Puff Pastry Dough and cut into 12 squares (2 cuts along the long side, 3 vertical cuts).

 2. Separate squares 1/2 in. on paper.
 Using the tip of a sharp knife, score a ½ inch border around the pastry, being careful not to cut all the way through.
 In addition, make ½ inch cut into each corner, cutting all the way through the dough, separating the dough a little.
 Carefully lift the parchment paper, with the dough squares on it, onto the baking sheet.
-Pinch the center of with a fork several times, and brush the scored border with egg wash.
+Prick the center of dough with a fork several times, and brush the scored border with egg wash.
 Bake for 15 minutes or until the outer edge is puffed and golden brown.